kirarutami/practice-makes-perfect/README.md

 1. PT.
 Kenali Indah Sejahtera
 PT.
 Kenali Indah Sejahtera (KIS) is a Jambi, Sumatera based company that engaged in the Transportation and Collection of Hazardous Toxic Waste ( Pengangkutan dan Pengumpulan Limbah Bahan Berbahaya Beracun or B3) on a National Scale which already has a permit from the Ministry of Environment and Forestry of the Republic of Indonesia along with a Special Goods Transport Permit from the Ministry of Transportation of the Republic of Indonesia.

-KIS has an static [website](https://kenaliindahsejahtera.com) which to me should have a little bit of touch and fixing to make it more better.
+KIS has a static [website](https://kenaliindahsejahtera.com) which to me should have a little bit of touch and fixing to make it more better.
 I have written some bugs as issues at Jira and already report it to the developer.

 Jira issues summary can be seen in image below.
 ![Jira-KIS](/manual/pt-kenali-indah-sejahtera/issue-summary.png)